iv-org/youtube-trusted-session-generator/README.md

 This script will output two parameters: po_token and visitor_data.
 Needed for passing YouTube checks in Invidious.

+## Requirement(s)

+- Run the script on the same public IP address as the Invidious server.
+Not necessarily the same machine, just the same public IP address.

 ## Tutorial without Docker
 1. Install Chromium or Google Chrome.
 2. Create a new virtualenv: `virtualenv venv`